KhaledSoliman/MiniProjectDigital/README.md

 ### Prerequisites

-The user file has to follow a specific format that is specifing the gate/pin an example for this is:
+The user file has to follow a specific format that is specifing the gate/pin (where gate name exists in DEF file) an example for this is:

 ```
 AND2X2_2/A